Tensor-network study of correlation-spreading dynamics in the two-dimensional Bose-Hubbard model: Results

-{\it Model.---} We consider the Bose-Hubbard model on a square lattice~\cite{fisher1989,Jaksch1998}.
+We consider the Bose-Hubbard model on a square lattice~\cite{fisher1989,Jaksch1998}.
 The Hamiltonian is given as

 where $\hat{a}^{\dagger}_i$ and $\hat{a}_i$ are the creation and annihilation operators at site $i$, $\hat{n}_i=\hat{a}^{\dagger}_i\hat{a}_i$ is the number operator, $J$ is the strength of the hopping between nearest-neighbor sites, $U$ is the strength of the onsite interaction, and $\mu$ is the chemical potential.
 The notation $\langle ij \rangle$ indicates that sites $i$ and $j$ are nearest neighbors.
 For simplicity, we ignore the effects of the trap potential and the Gaussian envelopes of optical lattice lasers, which do not affect short-time dynamics.
 We set the lattice spacing $d_{\rm lat}$ to be unity.
 The ground state at the commensurate filling is the Mott insulating (superfluid) state for $U\gg J$ ($U\ll J$).
+Hereafter, we will consider a sudden quench and a quench with a short time [see Fig.~\ref{fig:quench_peps}(b) and Supplementary Note 1 for details].